shane-reaume/LLM-Finetuning-Recipe-Assistant/GETTING_STARTED_DEMO_1.md

-# Getting Started with LLM-Finetuning-Playground
+# Getting Started with LLM-Finetuning-Playground - Sentiment Analysis

-This guide will walk you through setting up the project and running two different fine-tuning demos:

-1. **Sentiment Analysis** - Using an encoder model (DistilBERT) for classification
+**Sentiment Analysis** - Using an encoder model (DistilBERT) for classification
-2. **Recipe Generation** - Using a decoder model (TinyLlama) for text generation

 ## 📋 Common Prerequisites